jorisvandenbossche/course-python-data/notebooks/python_intro/03-containers.md

 __Slicing:__

-Obtaining sublists of regularly-spaced elements by using the indexes (either continuous or non-Continuous with a step size):
+Obtaining sublists of regularly-spaced elements by using the indexes (either contiguous or non-contiguous with a step size):

 ```python
 another_list = ['first', 'second', 'third', 'fourth', 'fifth']